How to block adult content using free OpenDNS

 Safe Web Search Engines

-Using DNS filtering will prevent adult sites from appearing, but you will still get adult content in the search results if you are using a regular search engine, like Google, Yahoo, Bing, etc. However, they will be blocked if a child tries to open one of the adult links.
-A major problem is that you can still get explicit titles and even images appearing.
+Using DNS filtering will prevent adult sites from appearing, but you will still get adult content in the search results, including what might be offensive thumbnails, if you are using a regular search engine, like Google, Yahoo, Bing, etc. However, they will be blocked if a child tries to open one of the adult links.
+A major problem is that you can still get explicit titles and even adult thumbnail images appearing.
 A better approach is to use DNS filtering coupled with a SafeSearch website, such as KidzSearch.com.
 This method will block adult websites that are typed in a browser as well as blocking them from even showing up in the search results.
-You can also configure Google.com to only return SafeSearch websites, but that can get reset if cookies are cleared or if a different is used by your child.
+You can also configure Google.com to only return SafeSearch websites, but that can get reset if cookies are cleared or if a different device is used by your child.
 On a mobile device we suggested using the KidzSearch App

 Using Browser Plugins to Block Sites